javantie/Horiseon/README.md

 # Horiseon

 ## Purpose
-A website that offers marketing services.
+A website that offers marketing services such as:

+* Social Media Marketing
+* Online Reputation Management
+* Search Engine Optimization

 ## Built With
 * HTML